Annual returns for liquor and wine licensees

 • the quantity of liquor (in litres) produced at the licensed premises

-• the value of the total sales of liquor produced at the licensed premises, or elsewhere
+• the value of the total sales of liquor produced at the licensed premises or elsewhere

 • if the licensee is a corporation—your shareholders and general meeting voting details

-• the quantity of liquor produced by each entity that contributes 20% or more of the shares/votes at general meetings
+• the quantity of liquor produced by each entity that contributes 20% or more of the shares/votes at general meetings.

 Producers/wholesalers

-• the value of the total sales of liquor produced at the licensed premises, or elsewhere
+• the value of the total sales of liquor produced at the licensed premises or elsewhere

-• the total value of liquor sold as samples for consumption at the event.
+• the value of the total sales of liquor sold at promotional events.

 What happens next